leegrey/pocketmod_converter/README.md

 - Allow to convert more than 8 pages.
 - Allow naming the output file.
 - Allow for multiple input files.
+- Changed layout of output pocketmod to place the fold at the top of the booklet

 [i1]: https://github.com/mullinscr/pocketmod-creator/issues/1